lanesawyer/dicebag/ui/README.md

 trunk serve
 ```

+### Environment Variables
+The `dicebag` frontend uses the following environment variables:
+- `API_URL`: Defaults to `http://127.0.0.1:8080/graphql` if not provided

+I would like to use `dotenv` like the `server` project does, but Trunk requires the environment variables to be included in the build at build time.
+Unfortunately, this doesn't work with CI/CD because there is no .env file.
+I would prefer to have a
+default as I do with the `option_env!` macro, but `dotenv` doesn't support this at the time of this writing.

+**When building `dicebag` for production use, you must include the `API_URL` in the build command.**

 ### Getting the Schema
 This project uses the [Juniper `graphql-client` CLI tool](https://github.com/graphql-rust/graphql-client/tree/master/graphql_client_cli) to fetch the server schema.